 Dental braces are used by a licensed orthodontist to correct a variety of dental conditions.
-Orthodontic care goes beyond just creating a beautiful smile: your orthodontist carefully positions your teeth to ensure the overall health of your teeth and gums.
+Orthodontic care goes beyond just creating a healthy smile.
+Your orthodontist carefully positions your teeth to ensure the overall health of your teeth and gums.

-The following guide has answers to all your braces questions.
+The following guide has answers to all your braces questions

 Traditional metal braces are the most commonly used and the least expensive, but they are also the most noticeable.